jub0bs/go-course-beginner/day1.md

 # Variables

-A variable is an _addressable value_.
+In Go, a variable is an _addressable value_.

+---

+## Local variables must be used

+* A variable declared within a function _must_ be used.
+* Otherwise, compilation error!

 ---